natalieagus/50005/docs/Problem Set/08-network-performance.md

 When a network interface card (NIC) receives packets, it transfers them into a fixed-size area in memory called a ring buffer.
 This buffer is managed by the operating system kernel and the NIC driver.
 The ring buffer works like a **circular** queue: each new packet is placed in the next available slot, wrapping around when it reaches the end.
 The OS must process and remove packets from this buffer before it fills.
 If the OS is delayed (for example, due to high CPU load or competing processes), the buffer can overflow, and new packets will be dropped.

 The OS is notified of incoming packets using hardware interrupts, which trigger the driver to begin processing.
 To reduce overhead, the OS may use interrupt coalescing or polling mechanisms (like NAPI in Linux) that batch multiple packets before handling them.
 While this improves CPU efficiency, it can increase delay under bursty or high-throughput conditions.
-Even if the physical network link has plenty of capacity, performance can degrade if the OS cannot keep up with packet arrival — turning a fast network into a bottleneck.
+Even if the physical network link has plenty of capacity, performance can degrade if the OS cannot keep up with packet arrival, hence turning a fast network into a bottleneck.

 ### Scenario